 The vision for retirement is different these days than it used to be.
 Many imagine a full life bustling with activity and interpersonal relationships.
 “Semi-retired” is the term many like to throw around these days.
 There are many excellent reasons to keep working beyond age 65.
 Continuing to earn an income from work is great for health reasons and economic reasons.
 Staying productive and useful is key to financial security and long-term health.
 Entrepreneurial pursuits and consulting are more accessible than ever and the rise of the gig economy, with many people working multiple income streams, is an opportunity worth review.
 Try pursuing or inventing a new career, perhaps that passion project you’ve always wanted to do and can now make some money at it.

 Joint life expectancy, whether married or not, is an important consideration when planning for and working toward retirement goals.
 According to the Vanguard Group, in a heterosexual Gen X couple over the age of 50, the female partner has a 50% chance of reaching 85 years and her male counterpart has only a 38% chance of reaching that same age.
 Since the couple is most likely to pass away at different times, factoring in the longevity of the surviving partner is crucial to planning.
 A financial planner can help you to create scenarios that will accommodate finances, while an estate planning attorney can help you get your will, trust, and POA in order before a crisis hits.

-At Michaelson & Associates estate planning law firm, we welcome the opportunity to work with you on your retirement goals to help create a legal plan that supports those goals.
+At Michaelson Law, we welcome the opportunity to work with you on your retirement goals to help create a legal plan that supports those goals.
 Contact our office at 702-731-2333 to set up a consultation today.